thimpat/analogger/README.md

 ### log() / info() / warn() / error()

-Display a message in the terminal or the inspector.
-Depending on where the process is running.
+Display a message in the terminal or the inspector, depending on where the process is running.

 ```javascript
 anaLogger.log(`I'am some log`);